-Black bears have a natural fear of humans, are shy, and usually avoid people.
+Black bears have a natural distrust of humans, are shy, and usually avoid people.
 However, bears habituated to humans by being provided a regular food source can cause property damage, lose their fear of humans and have to be destroyed.
 You can avoid this by doing the following:

 - Pick up and remove ripe fruit from fruit trees and surrounding grounds.

-- Under most circumstances, Department staff will not trap and relocate a bear from your property.
-Most conflicts do not warrant trapping; a bear simply being in a neighborhood is not considered a threat or cause for trapping.
+- Under most circumstances, Department staff will not trap and relocate a bear from your property: Most conflicts do not warrant trapping; a bear simply being in a neighborhood is not considered a threat or cause for trapping.

-- In most cases, it is a people problem.
-Removal of the attractants on your property will solve the problem, without having to destroy the bear.
+- In most cases, it is a people problem: Removal of the attractants on your property will solve the problem, without having to destroy the bear.

-- There are no places left in which to relocate bears every time there is a sighting.
-Relocated bears will often return to the place where they were captured.
+- There are no places left in which to relocate bears every time there is a sighting: Relocated bears will often return to the place where they were captured.

 If you see a bear cub in an area do not try to remove it from the area or "save it".
 Female bears will wander to find food usually with her cubs in tow.
-If she feels nervous she will typically send her cubs up a tree and can leave the area.
+If she feels nervous, she will typically send her cubs up a tree and can leave the area.
 The mother bear will leave the cubs there until she returns and calls for them.
 Bear cubs left where they are will almost always be retrieved by their mother as long as there are no people or pets around.

 The Department's Role